How to Build an Order Tracking System for Your Customers

 It looks something like this:

 UPS Tracking Numbers

 If you did everything correctly and your tracking number is valid you’ll get an XML response back that will look something like this:

 I’ve trimmed some parts out of that XML example above to get to the good stuff so what you get back might be slightly different.
 You’ll also see different responses based on the delivery status as well.
-This example is for a package that has reached it’s final destination and it tells us the delivery address, who signed for the package and what date and time the delivery happened.
+This example is for a package that has reached its final destination and it tells us the delivery address, who signed for the package, and what date and time the delivery happened.

-Monitoring XPO Logistics Tracking Numbers
+XPO Logistics Tracking Numbers

 XPO Logistics has a similar XML-based API as UPS.
-You’ll need to create an account with them and then send your username, password and a simple XML request like the following to get back details on a given tracking number:
+You’ll need to create an account with them and then send your username, password, and a simple XML request like the following to get back details on a given tracking number:

 A typical XPO response for a submitted tracking number will look like this: